Drinking water treatment

 Water is at the center of economic and social development; it is vital to maintain health, grow food, manage the environment, and create jobs.
 Despite water’s importance, millions of people worldwide are still without access to improved water sources, and even more are without access to consistently safe drinking water.

 Depending on the water supply source different techniques of water treatment is required in order to meet the guidelines of drinking water quality set by World Health Organization (WHO).
-For surface water there are two commonly used techniques for treatment; conventional treatment which includes clarification, sand filtration, activated carbon adsorption and disinfection or ultrafiltration.
+For surface water there are two commonly used techniques for treatment: Conventional treatment which includes clarification, sand filtration, activated carbon adsorption and secondly disinfection or ultrafiltration.

 The Nakhchivan Autonomous Republic is part of Azerbaijan yet isolated from the main part of the country, being surrounded by Armenia and Iran.
 Its capital - the city of Nakhchivan, is home to about 90,000 people.